These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 While the bench press is a safe and effective exercise, there are a couple of things to consider when doing this exercise that could affect your safety.

-Firstly, you should bench press with a spotter close at hand so that, if you are unable to complete a rep, you won’t end up pinned under a heavy weight.
+Firstly, you should bench press with a spotter close at hand so that if you cannot complete a rep, you won’t end up pinned under an enormous weight.

 Alternatively, you can do your bench presses in a power rack or squat rack.